mattermost/docs/source/overview/product.rst

 Get started with a `free trial license <https://about.mattermost.com/trial/>`_.
 You can later purchase online with a `credit card <https://about.mattermost.com/pricing/>`_ or by `bank transfer <https://about.mattermost.com/quotation/>`_.

-**Mattermost Enterprise Edition E20** is your "virtual city", a commercial enterprise-grade messaging system that scales to hundreds to tens of thousands of users with advanced integration with corporate directories, performance monitoring systems and compliance reporting solutions.
+**Mattermost Enterprise Edition E20** is commercial enterprise-grade messaging system that scales to hundreds to tens of thousands of users.
+E20 is your "virtual city", with cluster-based horizontal scaling, high availability deployment, performance monitoring systems and compliance reporting plus advanced corporate directory integration.
 It offers the following advanced features **in addition to** E10:

 - Advanced SAML 2.0 authentication with Okta and Active Directory Federation Services
 - Compliance exports of message histories with oversight protection